Measurement uncertainty (MU) is defined as a parameter,

 external quality control systems please contact the laboratory.

-The MU is the quantification of doubt, not error.
+The MoU is the quantification of doubt, not error.
 The

 co-efficient of variation (CV%) or standard deviation (SD) can be